wesbos/beginner-javascript-notes/notes/Module 3꞉ The Tricky Bits.md

 ![](@attachment/Clipboard_2020-02-03-21-10-13.png)

-However if you try to call the `yell` function futside of `sayHi()`, as shown below, it will throw an error 👇
+However if you try to call the `yell` function outside of `sayHi()`, as shown below, it will throw an error 👇

 ```js
 function sayHi(name){